srijitt/django-athenas/README.md

 _Functionalities:_ User Authentication, Contact model, and login/logout updates.

-**Note:** It is not a fully functioning websites, and is just a model concept, representing my idea and my full-stack skills.
+**Note:** It is not a fully functioning website, and is just a model concept, representing my idea and my full-stack skills.
 If you wanna contribute, add new functionalities, you are most welcome.
 Do let me know.